jagrvargen/holberton-system_engineering-devops/0x01-shell_permissions/README.md

 Script 9: Sets the mode of file 'hello' to rwxr_x_wx

 Script 10: Mirrors the permissions of the 'olleh' file to the 'hello' file

+Script 11: Adds execute permission to all subdirectories of the current directory for the owner, the group owner, and all other users